CMSgov/bluebutton-site-static/_pages/production-access-user-guide.md

 - Production access request and demo
 ---
 ## Introduction
-We're pleased that you're considering applying for production access to the CMS Blue Button 2.0 API.
-Our production access process and [Terms of Service](/terms/){:target="_blank"} are designed to ensure that Medicare enrollees and their data are kept secure, and that enrollees are given the information to make informed decisions when sharing their healthcare data with third-party applications.
+We're pleased that you're considering applying for production access to the Blue Button 2.0 API.
+Our production access process and [Terms of Service](/terms/){:target="_blank"} are designed to ensure that Medicare enrollee data is kept secure, and that enrollees are given the information to make informed decisions when sharing their healthcare data with third-party applications.

 This guide includes: